-LaSalle Students Design Matching Networks for Virtual Antenna Technology Using NI AWR Software
+LaSalle Students Design Matching Networks for Virtual Antenna Technology Using AWR Software

 La Salle, an institution with more than 300 years of history, is a founding member of Universitat Ramon Llull.
 It offers specialized university programs in engineering and belongs to the Lasallian network with more than one million students and 10 million alumni.
 The institution focuses on entrepreneurship through La Salle Technova Barcelona, an innovation park and accelerator for technologically-based startups.